sgheidi/TetrisFriends/README.md

 ## Future goals

-- Render text to show 'combos', pausing, restarting, staring & losing.
+- Render text to show 'combos', pausing, restarting, staring & losing

-- Play sounds to indicate that a player has done a 'combo' (i.e clearing lines consecutively on each piece)
+- Play sounds to indicate that a player has done a 'combo' (i.e clearing lines consecutively on each piece, T-spins)

 - 'Shift': holds a piece, swapping current piece with held piece (in a queue)